ExtraMediumDev/pygame/README.md

 # pygame

-A simple 3D wireframe engine by drawing with ONLY 2D lines.
+A simple 3D wireframe engine by drawing with only 2D lines.